-1. The Parties, their entities, and their review authorities shall not disclose confidential information the disclosure of which would prejudice legitimate commercial interests of a particular person or might prejudice fair competition between suppliers, without the formal authorization of the person that provided the information to the Party.
+1. A Party, its procuring entities, and its review authorities shall not disclose confidential information the disclosure of which would prejudice legitimate commercial interests of a particular person or might prejudice fair competition between suppliers, without the formal authorization of the person that provided the information to the Party.

-2. Nothing in this Chapter shall prevent the Parties or their procuring entities from withholding the release of information under this Chapter where release might:
+2. Nothing in this Chapter shall prevent a Party or its procuring entities from withholding the release of information where release might: